 The central example of the film’s obsession with invoking Chinese cultural practices is “the big lie,” told by the main character’s family to her dying grandmother, that propels the narrative.
-That lie, which we’re told (in the rather lazy form of a monologue), stems from the essential difference between the Chinese and the American conception of family.
+That lie, we’re informed, stems from the essential difference between the Chinese and the American conception of family.
 For the Chinese, “one’s life belongs to the family,” so it’s the family’s responsibility to bear the grandmother’s suffering on her behalf.
-While this anecdote of tension between East and West is clearly meant to serve as a proxy for a broader exploration of the differences between the two cultures, the fact that the main character Billi simply acquiesces to her family’s request for secrecy, with hardly any pushback, betrays this reasonable expectation.
+But while the collision course between East and West instantiated by this situation is clearly meant to serve as a proxy for a broader exploration of the differences between the two cultures, the fact that the main character Billi simply acquiesces to her family’s request, with hardly any pushback at all, thwarts this project before it can even begin.
 She delivers some perfunctory objections, asking, “Do you think it’s wrong to lie to her?” while looking very concerned indeed—only to drop the question immediately.
 The film fails to involve us in what must be a tumultuous internal struggle on Billi’s part—it only tells us the outcome.

 This utter neglect of the main character’s interiority is especially frustrating given the richness of the subject that Wang gestures towards: namely, Asian-American alienation.
 I’m not denying that this subject is an urgent one that deserves to be explored on the big screen.
 What I am denying is that Wang has the cinematic chops to deliver on what she promises.
 Her most egregious deficiency in this respect is her evident failure to internalize the very first lesson of film school: Show, don’t tell.
 The film doesn’t portray Billi’s internal struggle so much as it flatly informs us that one is taking place.

 The primary way it does so is through its many labored and forced monologues.
 This is a gratingly verbal film, yet devoid of any of cinematic dialogue’s pleasures—there’s none of the sparkling wit of Hawks or the psychological subtlety of Rohmer.
 Instead, it serves as an instrument to shove neatly pre-packaged ideology into the mouths of its characters, pro- and anti-Western alike.
-These monologues are the staging ground for the film’s supposed exploration of the tensions between East and West, but they advance the film’s thematic concerns in a painfully transparent and artless fashion.
+These monologues are the staging ground for the film’s supposed exploration of the tensions between East and West, but they advance the film’s thematic concerns in an artlessly transparent fashion.

 The dinner scene with Billi’s extended family is a particularly egregious example.
 It plays like a carousel of opinions, with characters mechanically trading observations about the pros and cons of Western assimilation.
 The blandness of their observations is matched by the blandness of Wang’s visual style.
 She films the scene in lazy medium shots that depict the characters delivering their takes with all of the visual intelligence of a CNN segment of talking heads.
 In no way, shape, or form are the artistic resources of cinema mobilized to augment the emotional stakes of the conversation.